Teen girl missing 9 months found with 41-year-old man in Ohio

-COLUMBUS, Ohio (WJW) – A teen reported missing in July 2022 was found this week with a 41-year-old man in Columbus, Ohio.
+A teen reported missing in July 2022 was found this week with a 41-year-old man in Columbus, Ohio.
+KTLA’s sister station WJW reports.

 According to a release from the U.S. Marshals Service, authorities had been working with Cuyahoga County Job and Family Services since the 14-year-old girl was reported missing on July 9, 2022, in Garfield Heights, Ohio.